hhursev/recipe-scrapers/docs/index.md

 We're excited to see what you'll create!
 Feel free to share your project in our [community showcase](https://github.com/hhursev/recipe-scrapers/issues/9) - we love seeing what others build with the library.

-!!! tip "Happy cooking with code! 👋"
+!!! tip "Happy cooking with code!"
-    While building, remember to be mindful of websites' terms and fair usage - our [Copyright and Usage Guidelines](copyright-and-usage.md) will help you stay on track.
+    While building awesome stuff, remember to be mindful of websites' terms and fair usage - our [Copyright and Usage Guidelines](copyright-and-usage.md) will help you stay on track.